BethMatta-NOAA/yellowfin-MIR/README.md

 Code folder - contains data preparation, analysis, and output-writing scripts

 Output folder - contains plots of observed monthly marginal increment ratios and spreadsheet of fitted values

+## Please do not use these data without permission!